 Fortunately, many bloggers publish income reports, so we know exactly how much money they make.
-Some of these income reports show that some bloggers only make a few hundred dollars a month, while others are making over $100,000 a month.
+Some of these reports show that bloggers make only a few hundred dollars per month, while others are making hundreds of thousands per month.

 SmartPassiveIncome.com – $100k+ per month

-One well-known blogger that used to share income reports is Pat Flynn.
+One well-known blogger that used to share his blog income is Pat Flynn.
 He stopped sharing income reports a couple of years ago, but at the time he was making over $100,000 a month.

 I believe below is the last income report that he shared:

 As you can see, his net earnings were just over $125,000 per month.

 Most of this came from online courses as well as affiliate marketing.
 You'll see Pat also earns from sponsored posts and he does sell products (books).
 All of these strategies are great monetization techniques you can implement on your own blogs.